 Together, these companies comprise a substantial portion of the olive oil imported from Italy into the US.

-A segment of the 60 Minutes television news magazine revealed that the Italian mafia makes an estimated $16 billion per year selling fake food, including olive oil.
-(34)
+Agromafia, a segment of 60 Minutes new magazine, revealed that the Italian mafia makes an estimated $16 billion per year selling fake food, including olive oil.

 It’s estimated that upwards of 80% of Italian olive oil exported to the US is fake.